What actually decides Yan vs. Merab?

 What decides a fight between Petr Yan and Merab Dvalishvili?
 Is it damage, volume, or something more structural like high-pace control pressure?

-Through this lens, the structural hinge of this matchup is net control differential.
+Through this lens, the structural hinge of this matchup is the effect high-pace control pressure has on the fight, shaping when offense is created, sustained, or taken away entirely.

-In the pair's first meeting, Merab attempted 49 takedowns, landing 11, and over five rounds he accumulated 6:53 of control time compared to Yan's 1:50.
-This resulted in a net control differential of 5:03, which accounted for roughly 79% of the fight's time under control time.
-Yan's striking output reflected that level of sustained pressure.
-Throughout the fight, Yan landed 75 significant strikes, just 3.0 per minute, which is well below his typical pace, and the rounds in which Merab controlled the most time also produced some of Yan's lowest strike totals (rounds 3 & 5).
+In the pair's first meeting, Merab attempted 49 takedowns, landing 11, and over five rounds he accumulated 6:53 of control time.
+Comparing this to Yan's 1:50 of control time the result was a net control differential of 5:03.
+This accounted for roughly 79% of the fight's time under control, and Yan's striking output reflected that level of sustained pressure.
+Throughout the fight, Yan only landed 75 significant strikes, just 3.0 per minute, which is well below his typical pace.
+Additionally, the rounds in which Merab controlled the most time also produced some of Yan's lowest strike totals (rounds 3 & 5).

-Dynamics shifted in the second fight.
-Merab's takedown attempts dropped to 29, and his success rate fell from 22% to just 6%, producing only two completed takedowns.
+However, dynamics shifted in the second fight.
+Merab's number of takedown attempts dropped to 29, and his success rate fell from 22% to just 6%, producing only two completed takedowns.
 The net control differential shrank to just 2:17, less than half of the first fight's gap.
 Freed from this sustained control, Yan's offense rebounded.
 This time around, Yan was able to land 139 significant strikes and increased his output from 3.0 to 5.56 per minute, nearly doubling his rate.

 Across both bouts, the pattern is consistent: as the net control differential expands, Yan's offense contracts, and as the net control differential contracts, Yan's offense expands.